Environmental Health Science (PhD)

 Our comprehensive PhD training program in Environmental Health Science combines didactics and research.
 The didactic curriculum offers a solid foundation in relevant basic sciences, while research training gives students the opportunity to design, conduct, and interpret studies that address specific scientific issues in environmental health disciplines.

 The diversity of research led by our investigators allows trainees to develop skills using various investigatory approaches.
-We provide advanced training in many scientific disciplines in environmental health and focus on major health problems such as cancer, respiratory illnesses, cardiovascular diseases, and musculoskeletal ailments.
+We provide advanced training in many scientific disciplines in environmental health, focusing on major health problems such as cancer, respiratory illnesses, cardiovascular diseases, and metabolic syndromes including diabetes/obesity, with emphasis on genetic and epigenetic effects of environmental pollutants and toxicants.

 Our trainees acquire specialized knowledge in environmental health areas including exposure assessment and health effects, molecular toxicology and carcinogenesis, and systemic toxicology.
 Our integrated approach offers perspectives on the interrelationships between environmental health problems and competence in basic science in the areas noted above.